 Momentum and biotech stocks have been the name of the game since the beginning of the year.
 While the overall markets simply vacillated up and down over the last three months, those stocks were winners with some names gaining 30 to 50 percent.
 Most of those companies are traded on the NASDAQ.
 Now that the markets are pulling back, it is those same stocks that are leading us lower.

 When I first warned investors of a coming sell-off, I mentioned the over-heated initial public offering market (IPO) as one clear early-warning sign that the markets had risk.
-I noticed that this week, which was billed as the busiest public offering week since 2007, actually flopped.
-Only three out of seven new companies actually made it to market, while the others postponed due to market conditions.

 By now, most of my readers (and clients) have become accustomed to volatile markets.
 Many of you lived through the devastating declines in 2008-09.
 We endured together several major declines together since then.
 We suffered through periods when the markets were going up and down 1 percent or more per day, so what we face this spring and summer should be small potatoes to you.